What is Urban Zen Integrative Therapy Training?

 - Nutrition including nutritional information as a form of self-care for UZITs.

-The UZIT program equips therapists with the necessary tools to avoid the burnout that is rampant in the nursing and care-giving communities.
-UZITs learn techniques of grounding, relaxation and restoration in order to be present as they serve.
-As Roshi Joan Halifax says, “Healthcare without self care is sick care.”
+The UZIT program equips nurses and other care-givers with the necessary tools to avoid the burnout that is rampant in their professions.
+UZITs learn techniques for grounding, relaxation and restoration in order to be present as they serve.
+As Roshi Joan Halifax says, “Healthcare without self-care is sick care.”

 What are My Clinical Training Options?

-We are affiliated with two excellent institutions for your clinical rotations—The Ohio State University Wexner Medical Center and Wexner Heritage Village.
+We are affiliated with two excellent institutions for your clinical rotation—The Ohio State University Wexner Medical Center and Wexner Heritage Village (WHV).

 Wexner Medical Center at The Ohio State University is one of the largest and most diverse academic medical centers in the country.
 It includes six hospitals, a network of primary and specialty care practices and more than a dozen research centers and institutes.
-The nurses and doctors in the areas in which you’ll be working have experienced Urban Zen Integrative Therapy modalities and are eager to add them to the support services for their patients, family members and staff.
+The nurses and doctors in the areas in which you’ll be working have experienced UZIT sessions themselves and are familiar with the UZIT modalities.
+They are eager to add them to the support services for their patients, family members and staff.
 For more information on Wexner Medical Center visit their website.

-Wexner Heritage Village is one of Central Ohio’s most diverse and comprehensive senior housing and health care organizations, It encompasses senior living at all levels of care and includes a rehab center and Zusman Hospice.
-Since early 2013, Urban Zen therapists associated with Yoga on High have been working at Wexner Heritage Village with seniors and their families.
-Wexner Heritage Village has embraced the modalities of UZIT which are offered from the Board Room to the kitchen, to the staff, residents, patients and family members.
-For more information on Wexner Heritage Village visit their website.
+Wexner Heritage Village (WHV) is one of Central Ohio’s most diverse and comprehensive senior housing and health care organizations.
+It provides all levels of care from assisted living to nursing home care and includes a rehab center and Zusman Hospice.
+Since 2013, Wexner Heritage Village has embraced the UZIT modalities that are offered to residents, patients, their families and WHV staff, from the Board Room to the kitchen, For more information on Wexner Heritage Village visit their website.

 If you do not live in the greater Columbus area, we will work with you to find an appropriate clinical site in your area.